vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/02/016_suraxA/01_prANApAnau_mRtyormA.md

 <details><summary>Griffith</summary>

-id
-2.16.1    As Heaven and Earth are not afraid, and never ...
-2.16.1    Guard me from death, Inhaling and Exhaling!
-Al...
+Guard me from death, Inhaling and Exhaling!
+All bliss to you!
-Name: Comment, dtype: object
 </details>

 <details><summary>पदपाठः</summary>